 GeneCards Summary for MTA2 Gene

 MTA2 (Metastasis Associated 1 Family Member 2) is a Protein Coding gene.
-Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Development NOTCH1-mediated pathway for NF-KB activity modulation.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
-An important paralog of this gene is RERE.
+An important paralog of this gene is MTA1.

 UniProtKB/Swiss-Prot for MTA2 Gene

 May be involved in the regulation of gene expression as repressor and activator.
 The repression might be related to covalent modification of histone proteins.